-Although many parents are afraid babies will choke on spit-up or vomit if placed on their backs, studies have not found any evidence of increased risk of choking or other problems.
+Though many parents are afraid babies will choke on spit-up or vomit if placed on their backs, studies have not found any proof of increased risk of choking or other problems.

-In some instances, physicians may recommend that babies be placed on their stomachs to sleep if they have disorders such as gastroesophageal reflux or certain upper airway disorders, which make them more likely to have choking or breathing problems while lying on their backs.
+In some cases, doctors may say that a baby should be placed on their stomach to sleep if they have a disorder such as gastroesophageal reflux or certain upper airway disorders.
+These disorders make them more likely to have choking or breathing problems while lying on their backs.

-A certain amount of tummy time while the infant is awake and being observed is recommended for motor development of the shoulders.
-In addition, awake time on the stomach may help prevent flat spots from developing on the back of the baby's head.
-Such physical signs are almost always temporary and will disappear soon after the baby begins to sit up.
+A certain amount of tummy time while the baby is awake and being watched is advised for motor development of the shoulders.
+Also, awake time on the stomach may help prevent flat spots from forming on the back of the baby's head.
+This is most often temporary and will return to normal soon after the baby starts to sit up.

-Make sure that your baby sleeps on a firm mattress or other firm surface, such as a crib, bassinet, portable crib or play yard.
+Make sure that your baby sleeps on a firm mattress or other firm surface (such as a crib, bassinet, portable crib or play yard).
 Do not use fluffy blankets or comforters under the baby.
-Do not let the baby sleep on beds (especially waterbeds), sofas, chairs, sheepskin pillows or other soft materials.
-When your baby is very young, do not place soft stuffed toys, bumper pads or pillows in the crib with him or her.
-Some babies have smothered with these soft materials in the crib.
-You may check with the Consumer Product and Safety Commission web site for more information about crib safety standards.
+Do not let the baby sleep on an adult bed (especially waterbeds), sofas, chairs, sheepskin, pillows, or other soft fabrics.
+Do not place soft stuffed toys, bumper pads or pillows in the crib with your baby.
+Some babies have been smothered by these soft materials in their crib.
+You can check with the Consumer Product and Safety Commission website for more information about crib safety standards.

 Babies should be kept warm, but they should not be allowed to get too warm.
-An overheated baby is more likely to go into a deep sleep from which it is difficult to arouse.
-The temperature in the baby's room should feel comfortable to an adult, and overdressing the baby should be avoided.
+An overheated baby is more likely to go into a deep sleep and be hard to wake up.
+The temperature in the baby's room should feel comfortable to an adult.
+Do not overdress the baby.
 Keep the temperature in your baby's room so that it feels comfortable to you.

 Avoid Bed Sharing

-Room sharing, but not bed sharing, is recommended.
-There is evidence that this arrangement decreases the risk of SIDS as much as 50 percent.
-Recently, scientific studies have shown that bed sharing between mother and baby, and others, can alter sleep patterns of the mother and her baby.
-Devices which claim to make bed sharing “safe,” such as co-sleepers or positioners, are not recommended.
-If a mother chooses to sleep in the same bed with her baby, although not recommended, care should be taken to avoid using soft sleep surfaces.
-Quilts, blankets, pillows, comforters or other similar soft materials should not be placed under the baby.
-Do not smoke or use substances such as alcohol or drugs, which may make waking difficult.
-It is also important to be aware that unlike cribs, which are designed to meet safety standards for babies, adult beds are not designed for a baby, and may carry a risk of accidental entrapment and suffocation.
+Room-sharing but not bed-sharing is advised.
+Studies show this decreases the risk of SIDS as much as 50 percent.
+These studies show that bed sharing between mother and baby, and others, can alter sleep patterns of the mother and her baby.
+Devices which claim to make bed-sharing “safe” such as co-sleepers or positioners are not advised, care should be taken to avoid using soft sleep surfaces.
+If a mother chooses to sleep in the same bed with her baby, even though this is not advised, care should be taken to avoid using soft sleep surfaces.
+Quilts, blankets, pillows, comforters, or other soft materials should not be placed under the baby.
+Do not smoke or use substances such as alcohol or drugs, which may make it hard for you to wake up.
+Unlike cribs, which are made to meet safety standards for babies, adult beds are not made for a baby.
+They may carry a risk of your baby being trapped and suffocated on accident.

-Do not smoke when you are pregnant and do not let anyone smoke around your baby.
-Keep your entire home and all of your cars and other vehicles smoke-free to protect your baby.
-Babies and young children exposed to smoke have more colds and other diseases, as well as an increased risk of SIDS.
+Do not smoke when you are pregnant and do not allow others to smoke around your baby.
+Keep all of your home, your car, and other vehicles smoke-free to protect your baby.
+Babies and young children exposed to smoke have more colds and other disease, as well as an increased risk of SIDS.

-If your baby seems sick, call your physician or clinic right away.
-Parents should take their babies for regular well-baby check-ups and routine immunizations.
-Claims that immunizations increase the risk of SIDS are not supported by research, and babies who receive their scheduled immunizations are less likely to die of SIDS.
-If a baby ever has an incident where he or she stops breathing and turns blue or limp, the baby should be medically evaluated for the cause of such an incident.
+If your baby seems sick, call your doctor or clinic right away.
+Parents should take their babies for routine well baby check-ups and immunizations.
+Claims that immunizations increase the risk of SIDS are not proven by research.
+Babies who receive their scheduled immunizations are less likely to die of SIDS.
+If a baby ever has an event where they stop breathing and turn blue or limp, the baby should be checked by a doctor to figure out the cause.

 Breastfeed Your Baby

-If possible, you should breastfeed your baby.
-There is evidence to suggest that breastfeeding might reduce the risk of SIDS.
+If able, you should breastfeed your baby.
+Research suggests that breastfeeding might reduce the risk of SIDS.
 A few studies have found SIDS to be less common in babies who have been breastfed.
 This may be because breast milk can provide protection from some infections that can trigger sudden death in babies.
-If you bring your baby into your bed for feeding or comforting, you should return your baby to its crib when you are ready to return to sleep.
+If you bring your baby into your bed to feed or comfort them, put your baby back in their crib when you are ready to return to sleep.

 Consider a Pacifier at Bedtime and Nap Time

-Scientific studies have shown a protective effect of pacifiers on reducing the risk of SIDS.
-Offer a pacifier to your baby when placing the baby down to sleep.
-You don’t have to replace the pacifier once the baby falls asleep.
-To avoid strangulation or other injuries, do not hang the pacifier around your baby’s neck or attach it to clothing while your baby is sleeping.
-If you are breastfeeding, wait until breastfeeding is going well before offering a pacifier; this may take several weeks.
+Studies have shown a protective effect of pacifiers on reducing the risk of SIDS.
+Offer a pacifier to your baby when you put them down to sleep.
+You don’t have to put the pacifier back in once the baby falls asleep.
+Do not hang the pacifier around your baby’s neck or attach it to clothing while your baby is sleeping.
+This could strangle or injure your baby.
+If you are breastfeeding, wait until feeding is going well before giving your baby a pacifier; this may take several weeks.